gigalixir/gigalixir-cli/docs/source/main.rst

 If at any point, the deploy fails, we rollback to the last known good release.

+To see how we do zero-downtime deploys, see :ref:`zero-downtime`.

 .. _how-tls-works:

 How SSL/TLS Works